oeloeloel/simple-invader/docs/index.md

 Where did the label go?
 It's still there but you can't see it because it's black text sitting on a black background.

-Now, lets look at those numbers.
+Let's look at those numbers.
 The first number is `0`.
-This says start displaying my black solid 0 pixels from _the left_, which is to say, put the left edge of the solid right at the edge of the canvas.
+This says start displaying my black solid 0 pixels from _the left_, which is to say, put the left edge of the solid on the _left_ edge of the canvas.

 The second number is also `0` and that says display the solid right on the bottom.